zhengjilai/Raft-based-Distributed-Lock/README.md

 All materials for local test are placed in `$PROJECT_DIR/experiments/distributed_tests`.

-To conduct distributed test, first the shell variables in config `$PROJECT_DIR/experiments/distributed_tests/distributed_deploy.sh`, including the following network information: p2p_address, p2p_port, clisrv_address, clisrv_port, etc..
+To conduct distributed test, first revise the shell variables in config `$PROJECT_DIR/experiments/distributed_tests/distributed_deploy.sh`, including the following network information: p2p_address, p2p_port, clisrv_address, clisrv_port, etc..
 Please refer to the shell script `distributed_deploy.sh` for more details.